FAQ (Frequently Asked Questions)

 Court Liaison – A DJS Case Management Specialist assigned to present cases to the Judge or Magistrate during court.
 This is not a statewide assignment; some regions do not operate with Court Liaisons.

-Visit the Maryland State Department of Education Juvenile Services Education website.
+Visit the Juvenile Services Education Program (JSEP) website.

 In both detention and committed facilities a typical day includes scheduled time for education, treatment groups, meals, exercise, and structured leisure time.
 The type of programming varies based upon the type of facility and the needs of the youth.
 Family members are encouraged to contact the youth’s facility Case Management Specialist to learn more about the activities for their particular youth.